 Our Vision

-Mote Marine Laboratory will be a leader in nationally and internationally respected research programs that are relevant to the conservation and sustainable use of marine biodiversity, healthy habitats and natural resources.
-Mote Marine Laboratory's research programs will positively impact diverse public policy challenges through strong connections to public outreach and education.
+As a foundation for Mote Marine Laboratory’s growth and prosperity, enhanced quality of programs and profound respect for the marine environment, this Strategic Plan is built upon attaining the following vision Beyond 2020: Mote Marine Laboratory will excel as a leader in nationally and internationally respected research programs that are relevant to conservation and sustainable use of marine biodiversity, healthy habitats and natural resources.
+Mote research programs will positively impact a diversity of public policy challenges through strong linkages to outreach and education